-This cheerfully hued cold carrot soup can be the centerpiece of a summer meal, served with crusty bread or sandwiches, and a big salad filled with summer veggies.
+This cheerfully hued cold carrot soup, embellished with bright green broccoli, can be the centerpiece of a summer meal, served with crusty bread or sandwiches, and/or a big salad filled with summer veggies.
 Adapted fromVegan Soups and Hearty Stews for All Seasons.

 While wine has always been considered by physicians to be the “healthiest of beverages,” it was not until the 1970’s when epidemiologists began to report than moderate drinkers had much lower risk of coronary heart disease than did abstainers.

 This colossal cake elicits oohs and ahs when set out for serving but the proof is in the tasting and this cake goes to the head of its class.
 You’ll find a number of variations including an all orange juice cake at the end of the recipe.
 The orange zest adds superb flavor to […]

 Those who have chosen to go vegetarian — and then who transition to vegan — appreciate knowing that their food choices can not only be tasty and healthy, but compassionate and humane as well.
 Not to mention the enormous benefit of whole-food plant-based diet to our rapidly deteriorating environment.